 Electrical Wiring For Motorcycles

-One of the biggest challenges when repairing or restoring an old motorcycle are electrical problems.
+One of the biggest challenges when repairing or restoring old motorcycles are electrical problems.
 Unlike mechanical issues, what's not working is not visible to the eye.

 There are three major parts of a motorcycle electrical system - primary, secondary, and charging system.
 What hooks them all together is wiring, switches and relays.
 So let's break these down into smaller categories.